If you work a 12 hour or night shift, this guide is going to be a game-changer.

 Go for a walk around the office.
 If you are a nurse or doctor you are probably already doing a considerable amount of walking to make your rounds, so keep it up.

-The reason staying active is so important is two-fold:
+The reason for staying active is so important is three-fold:

 - Your brain keeps thinking “I am active.”
 Because it has to work more when you move!
 Remember, diet is 80% of your success or failure.
 When you exercise and constantly stay active, you are consistently reminding yourself that you are making healthier decisions, and these should carry over to your eating decisions too.
 Exercising and eating poorly is kind of like paddling a row-boat with one oar – you’re just spinning in circles.
 Work both together and dominate!